Teresa Patterson Hughes

 Teresa Patterson Hughes (October 3, 1932 – November 13, 2011) was an American politician and educator.
-Teresa P. Hughes, a member of the Democratic Party, served from 1992 to 2000 as a California State Senator, representing 25th district.
+A member of the Democratic Party, she served from 1992 to 2000 as a California State Senator, representing 25th district.
 Prior to joining the Senate, from 1975 to 1992, Hughes represented the 47th Assembly District.
 Hughes is renowned for her substantial contributions to the improvement of elementary, secondary and post-secondary education in California and championing educational policy and reform.

 Early life and education

 Teresa Cecilia Patterson was born on October 3, 1932.
 She grew up in Harlem.
 Her father, Rogers Patterson, was from Natchez, Mississippi.
 He worked as a chauffeur and truck driver.
 Her mother, Leila Patterson (née Mitchell), was from Albany, Georgia.
 Leila graduated from Allen Normal School and worked as a preschool teacher and homemaker.
 Teresa attended St. Joseph of the Holy Family School and Cathedral High School in New York City.
 She went on to attend Hunter College where she majored in physiology and public health and took graduate courses in sociology.
 Hughes later earned a Masters of Arts degree in educational administration from New York University, School of Education.
 Thereafter, she received a Ph.D. in educational administration from Claremont Graduate School and University, with her dissertation discussing the perceptions of black and white elementary school administrators.